TranThienDat-Nguyen/ospa_metrics_vision/README.md

 # OSPA metrics for basic vision tasks
-This is MATLAB implementation of the OSPA(2) metric for multi-object tracking task with bounding boxes.
+This is MATLAB implementation of the OSPA(2) metric for multi-object tracking with bounding boxes.
 The metric is described in the following paper: \
 @misc{RNVVSR2021VisionMetrics, \
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; title={How Trustworthy are Performance Evaluations for Basic Vision Tasks?}, \
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; author={Hamid Rezatofighi and Tran Thien Dat Nguyen and Ba-Ngu Vo and Ba-Tuong Vo and Silvio Savarese and Ian Reid}, \